You have 0 product(s) in your cart.

 Being certified to go deeper allows you to dive so many more sites like the cave and shark diving at South West Rocks!
 Just expanding your dive knowledge is exciting and makes me want to do and learn more.
 Amber Grove, Rescue Diver

-For me it was all about improving skills and getting more confidence in the water.
-I did my Advanced immediately after my Open Water course and I found that I could then dive longer and was much more relaxed.
+For me, it was all about improving my skills and getting more confidence in the water.
+I did my Advanced immediately after my Open Water course and found that I could dive longer and was much more relaxed.
 Philip Osborne, Master Scuba Diver Trainer and Tec Diver

 I found the Advanced a big boost to both my confidence and competence underwater.
 My air consumption improved dramatically, and I was able to get far more out of each dive.
 Being able to go deeper offered far more variety and opened up the opportunity to explore wrecks.
 David Knapp, Advanced Open Water Diver